Gaurav-tech229/Spotify-Music-Analysis/README.md

 **Dashboard:**
 ![Details Grid](https://github.com/Gaurav-tech229/Spotify-Music-Analysis/blob/main/Dash_Img/detailgrid.png)
 **Insight:**
-> Users can click on “Shape of You” in the grid to see full listening history by platform, day, and time.
+> Users can click in the grid to see full listening history by platform, day, and time.

 ---